WHAT TO EXPECT FROM YOUR GLASS

-We always class damaged glass as unacceptable, it may be installed temporarily as a necessity to keep your home weather proofed but it will always be replaced when a new glass unit has been ordered and delivered.
+We always class damaged glass as unacceptable, it may be installed temporarily as a necessity to keep your home weather proof.
+It will always be replaced when new glass has bee ordered and delivered.

-Our objective at HBD Systems if to supply and install glass as free as possible of defects caused in manufacture.
-However you should know what to expect from your glass and accept minor imperfections/manufacturing visual distortions provided they fall within the scope of he following definitions and acceptance criteria.
+Our objective at HBD is to supply and install glass as free as possible of defects caused in manufacture.
+However you should know what to expect from your glass and accept minor imperfection/manufacturing visual distortions provided they fall within the scope of the following definitions and acceptance criteria.

-There will however be a distinction between large pane glass units and what would be considered ‘standard glass sizes’.
-A large pane glass unit would be any pane having square meterage of 2.5 and over.
-In the case of large glass panels the end user/ client must be aware that the defect threshold will increase as the glass area percentage becomes higher.
+There will however be distinction between large pane glass units and what would be considered ‘standard size glass’.
+A large pane glass unit would be any pane over 2.5 sq meters or over.
+In the vase of large glass the end user/ client must be aware that the defect threshold will increase as the glass area percentage becomes higher.

-Roller wave is a common type of visual distortion that may be visible in toughened glass.
-It is caused during the toughening process when the heated and slightly molten glass is passed over large rollers while it is cooled.
-As a result the glass may have a slightly waved finish to the surface.
+Roller wave is a common type of visual glass distortion that may be visible in toughened glass.
+It is caused during the toughening process when heated and slightly molten glass is passed over large rollers while it is cooled.
+As s result the glass may have a slightly waved finish to the surface.

 This visual phenomenon can also be known as stain pattern, quench marks, leopard spots or anisotropy is an accepted characteristic of the glass toughening process and is not classes as a glass defect.